Things To Know Before Visiting Pelee Island

 Plan for bugs

-With one of Canada's most unique eco-systems comes bugs, in particular flies (and mosquitoes), and they bite.
+With one of Canada's most unique eco-systems comes no shortage of bugs, in particular flies (and mosquitoes), and they bite.
 Depending on the time of the year, the weather, and what part of the island you're at they could be non-existent, or they could be horrible, there really is no way to know until you spend some time outside.
 Bug spray does wonders so stock up before you come (if you forget we usually have a bunch available for purchase in our store).
 A little tip for you.
 If you're on one side of the island and the bugs are really bad, try going to the other side of the island - usually if they're thriving on one side of the island on any particular day, that means they are nowhere to be found on the other side of the island (usually it's due to wind direction).
 Additionally these biting bugs are usually at their worst during the peak of summer, so coming in the spring or fall is best if you want to increase your chances of avoiding them.

 And for those that are not from the area we always have a couple of weeks somewhere in June or July that we get Mayflies (you may also hear them referred to as June Bugs or Fishflies).
 They are 100% harmless, they do not bite, sting, or anything of the sort, but they come in swarms!
 If you happen to be on the island during Mayfly season ensure that all indoor and outdoor lights are off at night otherwise you may wake up to piles of them at your door and thousands more sitting on the walls in the morning.